Import high-quality imagery with very good clarity and enjoy the privilege of having a clear view of your project site within seconds.

 Step 1: Select Provider and Quality Calculation method

-In order to create an Imagery Mosaic, we visit the Imagery Panel of Plex-Earth 5D and select the ''Import Imagery Mosaic'' command, as shown in the screenshot below:
+In order to create an Imagery Mosaic, we visit the Imagery Panel of Plex-Earth and select the Import Imagery Mosaic command, as shown in the screenshot below:

-We are then prompted to pick our desired way of specifying Imagery cover area.
+We are then prompted to pick our desired way of specifying the Imagery cover area.
 The software provides us with the ability to specify the area we would like to cover with imagery either in our drawing or in Google Earth, and even enables us to select our preferred provider as well as the way the quality of our imported Imagery will be calculated.

 All available options are highlighted in the screenshot below:

-Before choosing our preferred way of specifying Imagery cover area, let's define our desired Provider and Quality parameters first.
+Before choosing our preferred way of specifying the Imagery cover area, let's define our desired Provider and Quality parameters first.

 1) Select Provider